 Atlanta Breakfast Club

 Like most of the best breakfast spots in Atlanta, they serve awesome chicken and waffles and peach cobbler french toast.
+Both are amazing.
 (Those Atlanta breakfast staples come with the territory.)
 Still, they manage to put their own spin on the classics, so that each dish feels unique to them.

 ~ Honorable Mention ~